HEAL: Oxymels as Respiratory Remedies

-Amounts of each ingredient depend on the jar size so I am using the eyeball method in this recipe.
+Amounts of each ingredient depending on the jar size so I am using the eyeball method with this recipe.

-Add your minced fresh herbs loosely to fill the jar about ¾ full.
-If using dried herbs, fill jar to ⅓ full.
+Add your minced fresh or dried herbs loosely to fill the jar about ¾ full.
+If using dried herbs, fill the jar to ⅓ full.

 Add enough honey to coat and cover the herbs.
 Add apple cider vinegar to fill the jar and stir thoroughly.

-Cover with plastic lid and place in on a counter or shelf where you will see it so that you can gently shake the mixture each day for 2-3 weeks.
+Cover with plastic lid (vinegar will corrode metal lids) and place on a counter or shelf where you will see it so that you can gently shake the mixture each day for 2-3 weeks.

 Strain and store in a clean bottle.
 Oxymels are shelf-stable but can be stored in the fridge which helps to extend its usability for a year.

 Medicinal Dosage: 1-2 teaspoons each hour for wet cough or sore throat (adult).
 1/2-1 teaspoon for children over the age of two.
 The FDA recommends that children under two not be given honey.